devzendo/devzendo.github.io/_pages/parachute.md

 ... to be continued ...

-Matt Gumbley, Tue 30 Apr 2019
+Matt Gumbley, Thu 20 Feb 2020